akjolilgiz/Onefootball-Rebuild/README.md

 * https://github.com/akjolilgiz/Website-Angular
 # WebsiteAngular

+## Specs
+* Website displays news.
+At this moment only news feed at the bottom of the page is linked to detail page which user can use to display the content of the article.
+* Also, at this moment anybody can go to Admin page and create news or display newest news from BBC-SPORT api.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
-## Specs
-* Website allows Admin to create news and display on the main page.

 ## Development server